thecoder75/liveme-pro-tools/README.md

 ### Getting Support or Assistance

-Since Discord banned my account and killed the old chat server, I have now set up [Gitter](https://gitter.im/thecoderstoolbox/liveme-pro-tools) for discussion on the development and usage of LiveMe Pro Tools.
-Please use this for more general usage and installation questions as others on there will provide assistance also.

-For general bugs or feature requests, feel free to open an Issue ticket.
+For general bugs or feature requests, feel free to open an Issue ticket or chat on [Gitter](https://gitter.im/thecoderstoolbox/liveme-pro-tools).
+I will try and answer issues and questions as I have time now.

 ***FYI: I DO NOT RESPOND TO EMAILS ASKING FOR ASSISTANCE OR ANYTHING ELSE RELATED TO THIS OR ANY OTHER OF MY PROJECTS, SO DON'T WASTE YOUR TIME SENDING THEM!***